Markov Chains

 However, note that when \(\alpha = 1\), the mode simplifies to \(\frac{N_{jk}}{N_j}\), which is exactly the Maximum Likelihood Estimate (MLE).
 This means that using the MAP estimate with a uniform prior (\(\alpha = 1\)) does not provide any smoothing effect, leaving the sparse data problem unresolved.
 Furthermore, in the large-sample regime, the posterior mean and the mode of the Dirichlet distribution are nearly identical.
 That's why the estimator based on the posterior mean is commonly used and, for \(\alpha = 1\), is referred to as add-one smoothing.

-It is important to note that the symmetric Dirichlet prior assumes a uniform prior (each outcome is "equally" likely a priori), which may not be realistic in complex models.
+It is important to note that the symmetric Dirichlet prior treats all transition probabilities exchangeably a priori (each outcome receives the same prior weight), which may not be realistic in complex models.
 For more structured problems where capturing group-level variation is important, hierarchical Bayesian methods provide a more flexible approach: each sequence (e.g., each city in our weather example) has its own transition matrix, but these matrices are drawn from a common hyper-distribution, allowing the model to share statistical strength across sequences while accommodating heterogeneity.

 The Algorithmic Bridge